 The Scioto Audubon Metro Park in downtown Columbus offers a lot of fun for kids!
 There’s rock climbing, a playground, bird watching, story times and much, much more!

 The Scioto Audubon is a really awesome Metro Park as far as kids are concerned – you should definitely take your kids there!
-I had been there a few times for work events in my past life, but I had never explored the park with kids until this past spring!
-I was missing out!
+I had been there a few times for work events in my past life, but exploring with kids opens up a whole new level of things to do there!

 Here are 9 things you can do there with your kids!
-(I don’t necessarily recommend doing them all in one day, we did a lot of them and were pretty worn out!)
-We’ve since been back a few times just to play in the sandbox and have a much more relaxed morning, and that’s just as great, too!
+(I don’t necessarily recommend doing them all in one day, we did a lot of them in one visit and were pretty worn out!)
+We’ve since been back a few times just to play and have a much more relaxed morning, and that’s just as great, too!

 9 Things for Kids to do at the Scioto Audubon Metro Park: